nodejs/node/src/crypto/README.md

 to make it easier to deal with inputs that allow any `ArrayBuffer`-backed object.

-### `AllocatedBuffer`

-The `AllocatedBuffer` utility is defined in `allocated_buffer.h` and is not specific to `src/crypto`.
-It is used extensively within `src/crypto` to hold allocated data that is intended to be output in response to various crypto functions (generated hash values, or ciphertext, for instance).

-_Currently, we are working to transition away from using `AllocatedBuffer` to directly using the `v8::BackingStore` API.
-This will take some time.
-New uses of `AllocatedBuffer` should be avoided if possible._

 ### Key objects

 Most crypto operations involve the use of keys -- cryptographic inputs